 STROLL THE SERPENTINE

 Wander round The Serpentine in Hyde Park, a ravishing recreational lake dotted with swans and flanked by leafy trees and waterfront cafés (handy for takeaway coffees and snacks).
 It’s popular for boating and swimming, and is just a skip from the lovely Princess Diana Memorial Fountain.
-To shorten the two-mile loop walk, just tackle the section east of West Carriage Drive bridge, or keep going to the lake’s north end and lounge in the tranquil Italian Gardens, another of our favourite romantic spots in London.
+To shorten the two-mile loop walk, just tackle the section east of West Carriage Drive bridge, or keep going to the lake’s north end and lounge in the tranquil Italian Gardens, another of our favorite romantic spots in London.
 Hyde Park, Serpentine Road, W2

 LOVELY LEIGHTON HOUSE